AkshatPandey-2004/CodSoft/Java_Programming/Task2/readme.md

 My Approch

-Main Method:
+Main Method (main):

+The main method serves as the entry point of the program.
-The main method initializes a Scanner object to read input from the user.
+It starts by creating a Scanner object to read input from the user.
-It prompts the user to input the number of subjects.
+It prompts the user to enter the number of subjects for which they want to input marks.
-It creates an array marks to store the marks for each subject and initializes totalMarks to zero.
+It initializes an array marks to store the marks for each subject and a variable totalMarks to accumulate the total marks entered by the user.

-Input Marks:

-Inside a for loop, the program prompts the user to enter marks for each subject.
+It then iterates through each subject, prompting the user to input marks for each subject and updating totalMarks accordingly.
-The marks are stored in the marks array, and totalMarks is updated by adding each mark.

-Calculate Average Percentage:

-After inputting marks for all subjects, the program calculates the average percentage by dividing totalMarks by the number of subjects (numSubjects).
+After inputting marks for all subjects, it calculates the average percentage by dividing the total marks by the number of subjects.
-The average percentage is stored in the variable averagePercentage.

-Calculate Grade:
+Calculate Grade Method (calculateGrade):

 The calculateGrade method takes the average percentage as input and determines the corresponding grade based on predefined grade boundaries.
-Grades are determined using if-else statements:
+Grades are represented as strings with + signs appended where appropriate:
-If the percentage is greater than or equal to 85, the grade is 'A+'.
+If the percentage is greater than or equal to 85, the grade is "A+".
-If the percentage is between 75 and 84, the grade is 'A'.
+If the percentage is between 75 and 84, the grade is "A".
-If the percentage is between 65 and 74, the grade is 'B+'.
+If the percentage is between 65 and 74, the grade is "B+".
-If the percentage is between 55 and 64, the grade is 'B'.
+If the percentage is between 55 and 64, the grade is "B".
-If the percentage is between 45 and 54, the grade is 'C+'.
+If the percentage is between 45 and 54, the grade is "C+".
-If the percentage is between 35 and 44, the grade is 'C'.
+If the percentage is between 35 and 44, the grade is "C".
-Otherwise, the grade is 'F'.
+Otherwise, the grade is "F".
-The calculated grade is returned to the main method and stored in the variable grade.

-Output Results:
+The method returns the calculated grade as a string.

+Output:

-Finally, the program prints out the total marks, average percentage, and grade.
+Finally, the program prints out the total marks, average percentage, and calculated grade.

-Closing Resources:

-The Scanner object is closed to release system resources.
+It formats the average percentage to two decimal places using String.format().
+Input Validation and Resource Management:

+The program does not include input validation or explicit resource management (like closing the Scanner object).
+Adding these features would enhance the robustness of the program.

+Functionality:

+Users can input marks for multiple subjects and obtain the average percentage and corresponding grade based on those marks.
+Grades are represented with + signs where appropriate, providing a detailed grading scale.